 - The test the court should use to decide if the Tribunal made an error (called the “standard of review”)

 - If the court decides the Tribunal made an error, the usual remedy is to order the Tribunal to reconsider the matter

-No. The lawyer only represents the Tribunal’s interests.
+The Tribunal’s lawyer will not act for you.
+The lawyer only represents the Tribunal’s interests.